coy-humphrey/smart-irrigation/README.md

 ### Python libraries for ReadSerial

-The ReadSerial script depends on the MySQLdb and the py pyserial libraries.
-To install, run the commands
+The ReadSerial script depends on the MySQLdb and the pyserial libraries.
+To install, run the following commands.

     sudo apt-get install python-dev libmysqlclient-dev
     pip install MySQL-python pyserial